Corey-Zumar/MRI-Reconstruction/README.md

       $ submrine-eval -n /path/to/reconstruction/network -i /path/to/test/image -r /path/to/results/dir -s 4 -f .04
       ```

       The diff plots for every slice will be saved in the directory specified by the `-r/--results_dir` flag.
 Note that the values associated with the `-s/--substep` and `-f/--lf_percent` flags are consistent with the values used in the **training** section.
-The same values should be used for training and evaluation.
+The same values should be used for training and testing.

 #### Computing loss over a test set

-For testing purposes, this evaluation procedure will produce loss metrics over a test dataset of full-resolution MR images.
+For testing purposes, this procedure will produce loss metrics over a test dataset of full-resolution MR images.
 These loss metrics consist of the following information:

    1. The MSE (or SSIM) between original MR image slices and their reconstructed versions after subsampling.